Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 2. Aluminum

 Aluminum is another popular material for outdoor patio furniture because of its durability, lightweight, and resistance to rust and corrosion.
-It's also easy to clean and maintain, making it an ideal choice for outdoor living spaces.
+The metal is also easy to clean and maintain, often requiring just a simple wipe-down with soapy water to keep it looking its best.
+This makes it a practical choice for busy individuals or those who prefer low-maintenance outdoor furniture.

 The downside to aluminum is that it can still be prone to scratches and dents, which can be unsightly and may require touch-ups or repairs over time.